Rustam-Z/senior-python-engineer/design_patterns/README.md

 ### Types of design patterns
 - Creational - designed for object creation to increase flexibility and reuse of existing code.
 Polymorphism is used.
 - Structural - establishes relationship between classes making larger structures.
 Inheritance is used.
+  - Whenever you think designing architecture for your system, structural design patterns help you to plan for the future, arrange classes in neat hierarchies.
 - Behavioral - effective communications and interactions between objects/classes.
 Methods are used.

 ### Using common design patterns, you can: